• Skip to primary navigation

 Dia de los Muertos decorations

-I kept the other decorations in the room simple, adding skulls and even a few pretty white pumpkin to my everyday decor.
+I kept the other decorations in the room simple, adding skulls and even a few pretty white pumpkins to my everyday decor.

 Our Catacomb Cinemas in the basement was much the same as last year, just with a few Day of the Dead twists like masks and sombreros on our movie theater workers.